IrumiDesu7/movie-search/README.md

 pnpm dev
 ```

+## Pagination Feature

+The application includes a sophisticated pagination system for browsing through movie results:

+### Features

+- Navigate between pages of movie results
+- Previous and Next buttons for easy navigation
+- Smart page number display that shows:
+  - Current page highlighted
+  - Always shows first and last page when possible
+  - Shows ellipsis (...) for skipped page ranges
+  - Displays up to 5 page numbers at once
+- Automatically scrolls to the top when changing pages
+- Handles both search results and popular movies listing
+- Pagination is hidden when only one page of results exists

+### Implementation

+The pagination component is fully responsive and accessible, with proper ARIA labels for screen readers.
+It smartly adjusts its display based on the current position within the total result set, ensuring users always have context of where they are in the results.

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.